Profile

 F.A.Q.

-How do I prevent bratwurst from bursting while frying?
+How do I stop bratwurst from bursting?

-Can I cook bratwurst without oil in the pan?
+Can I cook bratwurst with beer?

-What sides traditionally accompany pan-fried bratwurst?
+What sides go with bratwurst?

 🏛️ History and Tradition